Trade Contracts¶

 Completing NPC contracts boosts faction standing with the issuing faction.
 Failing damages it.
 The reward/penalty values are stored on the contract row at posting time, so they're stable across the lifecycle even if the faction's general standing thresholds shift.

-Persistent failure β 3 or more failures in a row with the same faction β bans the player from accepting that faction's contracts for a cooldown (default 7 game-days).
-The cooldown clears either by waiting it out or by completing a non-contract faction mission to repair standing.
+Persistent failure — 3 or more failures in a row with the same faction — bans the player from accepting that faction's contracts for a cooldown (default 7 game-days).
+The cooldown clears by waiting it out, or sooner by accruing positive faction rep through emergent activity (defending a faction sector, trade volume at faction ports, etc. — see ../gameplay/factions-and-teams.md#reputation-triggers).

 Player-to-player contracts also feed a lightweight trader-reputation stat (separate from faction reputation).
 Persistent contract reliability on the trader side becomes a public visible badge on the player's profile.